LiuLan2001/MTL-SV/README.md

+# MTL-SV

-# Official Implementation of the EuroVis 2026 Paper
+This repository contains the official implementation of the following EuroVis 2026 paper:

 **Volume Data Reconstruction and Uncertainty Quantification in an Implicit Neural Representation via Multi-Task Learning**